reenasheoran/Customer_Churn_Prediction/README.md

 3. All the columns that are containing only 2 values "Yes" and "No" are converted to int, where 1 represents "Yes" and 0 represents "No".<br>
 4. Similarly, gender column is also converted to int, where 1 represents "Male" and 0 represents "Female".<br>
 5. The columns with multiple categories (InternetService, Contract, PaymentMethod) were converted to dummy variables.<br>
+6. The coulmns tenure, MonthlyCharges and TotalCharges were scaled using MinmaxScalar.

 After data cleaning the size of data was 7032 rows and 28 columns.<br>
 ## EDA